-Flexible yet efficient execution of heterogeneous simulations benefits from concepts and methods that can support distributed simulation execution and independent model development.
-To enable formal model specification with submodels implemented in multiple programming languages, we propose a novel approach called the Shared Abstract Model (SAM) approach, which supports simulation interoperability for the class of Parallel Discrete Event System Specification (DEVS) compliant simulation models.
+Flexible, yet efficient, execution of heterogeneous simulations benefits from concepts and methods that can support distributed simulation execution and independent model development.
+To enable formal model specification with submodels implemented in multiple programming languages, we propose a novel approach called the Shared Abstract Model (SAM) approach, which supports simulation interoperability for the class of Parallel DEVS-compliant simulation models.
 Using this approach, models written in multiple programming languages can be executed together using alternative implementations of the Parallel DEVS abstract simulator.
-In this paper, we describe the SAM concept, detail its specification and exemplify its implementation with two disparate DEVS-simulation engines.
-We demonstrate the simplicity of integrating simulation of component models written in the programming languages Java, C++ and Visual Basic.
+In this paper, we describe the SAM concept, detail its specification, and exemplify its implementation with two disparate DEVS-simulation engines.
+We demonstrate the simplicity of integrating simulation of component models written in the programming languages Java, C++, and Visual Basic.
 We describe a set of illustrative examples that are developed in an integrated DEVSJAVA and Adevs environment.
-Further, we stage simulation experiments to investigate the execution performance of the proposed approach and compare it with alternatives.
-We conclude that application domains, in which independently-developed heterogeneous component models consistent with the Parallel DEVS formalism, benefit from a rigorous foundation and are also interoperable across different simulation engines.
+Further, we stage simulation experiments to investigate the execution performance of the proposed approach and compare it with alternative approaches.
+We conclude that application domains in which independently developed heterogeneous component models that are consistent with the Parallel DEVS formalism benefit from a rigorous foundation while also being interoperable across different simulation engines.